jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # IANA Considerations

+## RDAP Extensions Registry

-IANA is requested to register the following value in the RDAP Extensions
+IANA is requested to register the following value in the RDAP Extensions Registry:
-Registry:

-Extension identifier: geofeed1
+* Extension identifier: geofeed1

-Registry operator: Any
+* Registry operator: Any

-Published specification: This document.
+* Published specification: This document.

-Contact: IETF <iesg@ietf.org>
+* Contact: IETF <iesg@ietf.org>

-Intended usage: This extension describes version 1 of a method to access the IP
-                geolocation feed data through RDAP.
+* Intended usage: This extension describes version 1 of a method to access the IP geolocation feed data through RDAP.

+## Link Relations Registry

+IANA is requested to register the following value in the Link Relations Registry:

+* Relation Name: geofeed
+* Description: Indicates that the link context has a resource with IP geolocation feed data at the link target.
+* Reference: This document.

+## Media Types Registry

+* Type name: application
+* Subtype name: geofeed+csv
+* Required parameters: N/A
+* Optional parameters: N/A
+* Encoding considerations: See [@?I-D.ymbk-opsawg-9092-update, section 2].
+* Security considerations: See the Security Considerations section of this document.
+* Interoperability considerations: There are no known interoperability problems regarding this media format.
+* Published specification: This document.
+* Applications that use this media type: Implementations of the Registration Data Access Protocol (RDAP) Extension for Geofeed Data.
+* Additional information: This media type is a product of the IETF REGEXT Working Group.
+The REGEXT charter, information on the REGEXT mailing list, and other documents produced by the REGEXT Working Group can be found at https://datatracker.ietf.org/wg/regext/.
+* Person & email address to contact for further information: IESG <iesg&ietf.org>
+* Intended usage: COMMON
+* Restrictions on usage: None
+* Authors: Tom Harrison, Jasdip Singh
+* Change controller: IETF
+* Provisional Registration: No

 {backmatter}